 Do I need a password manager?

 If you’re still writing down your passwords on a sticky note or saving them in a Google Doc, you definitely need a password manager.
-In some cases, someone having access to your confidential passwords could give them access to every facet of your life, including bank accounts, social media accounts, and others.
+In some cases, someone having access to your confidential passwords could give them access to every facet of your life, including bank accounts, social media accounts, and medical information, to name a few.
 Password managers can help keep this information secure.

 If you’re using a built-in password manager like Google’s, you may want to consider switching to a dedicated password manager so you can ensure your data is encrypted and safe.
 Google Password Manager isn’t safe since it gives someone access to all your passwords if they have access to your Google account.